Ahmed-AG/k8s-quick-start-tutorial/task4.md

-# Task 4: Create the frontend
+# Task 4: Create the Frontend
 ## Configmap
 A ConfigMap in Kubernetes is an object used to store configuration data in key-value pairs.
 It provides a way to decouple configuration artifacts from container images, allowing you to manage configurations separately from the application code.